 - Set the white balance (no weird skin colors)

-If you’re not sure about how to set up your camera to get a professional-looking image for streaming, I recommend you read our guide 10 Tips On How To Shoot Professional Video On DSLR.
+If you’re unsure how to set up your camera to get a professional-looking image for streaming, I recommend you read our guide 10 Tips On How To Shoot Professional Video On DSLR.

-In fact, the only thing I can think of, where a webcam beats a DSLR is in terms of size and battery life.
+The only thing I can think of where a webcam beats a DSLR is size and battery life.

-And often you can get around the latter by buying a dummy battery which will let you connect your camera to a wall plug, so you don’t need to worry about battery life.
+Often, you can get around the latter by buying a dummy battery, which will let you connect your camera to a wall plug, so you don’t need to worry about battery life.